The recycling situation in New Zealand is rather dispiriting once you start to investigate it.

 We are not a dedicated plant.

-We don't add any sugar to our breads or crackers.
-The muesli is no longer toated with honey but sweetened with date paste which we make ourselves.
+We don't have any sugar in the bakery.
+The muesli is sweetened with date paste which we make ourselves.

 The sugar content of the bread and crackers is simply that which is in the grains themselves.